Sindhu Bhairavi (film): Popular culture

 Sindhu Bhairavi was parodied in the Star Vijay comedy series Lollu Sabha, in an episode named "Sindhu By Ravi".
-In one of the episodes of "Thirukkural with the Times," பாரதி பாஸ்கர் stated that she is reminded of the Tamil film Sindhu Bhairavi, one of K. Balachander's finest.
+In one of the episodes of "Thirukkural with the Times," Bharathi Bhaskar stated that she is reminded of the Tamil film Sindhu Bhairavi, one of K. Balachander's finest.
 In the film, JKB, a married man and a celebrated singer, has an affair with Sindhu, his admirer.
 After much turmoil and soul-searching, his family agrees to a second marriage.
 But Sindhu walks away.
 Her reason—she does not want to become the precedent for moral compromise.
 If a great artist like JKB bends the code of public probity, she fears others will use him as a license to do the same.
 She chooses obscurity over validation.
 The film's climax, like Valluvar's couplet 137: "From propriety of conduct men attain greatness; from impropriety springs disgrace that none can bear," is a meditation on the burden of those in the public eye.
 Fame, power, and influence are not shields—they are mirrors that magnify every flaw.

-Soundtrack
+Music

-Sindhu Bhairavi's soundtrack featured nine songs composed by Ilaiyaraaja and written by Vairamuthu.
+Sindhu Bhairavi's soundtrack featured nine songs composed by Ilaiyaraaja and written by Vairamuthu and Vaali.
 It is also Balachander's maiden collaboration with Ilaiyaraaja, forgoing his usual associations with M. S. Viswanathan.
 The soundtrack consisted of folk and classical music, with most of the songs are set in Carnatic ragas.
 The soundtrack also featured adaptations of works from Muthuswami Dikshitar, Subramania Bharati and Tyagaraja.